 The SpO2 readings also serve as a key input for Sleep Apnea detection on the Withings ScanWatch.

-Garmin’s Vivosmart 4 fitness tracker also offers on-demand SpO2 tracking and can be relatively bought for $60 (refurbished) or a new one can be bought for $100.
+Garmin’s Vivosmart 4 and 5 fitness trackers also offer on-demand SpO2 tracking and can be relatively bought for $60 (refurbished), or a new one can be bought for $100.

 The new biosensor core fuses glass and metal into a single, waterproof plate—an advanced process that’s used on aircraft and submarines.

 This new Biosensor core on the Fitbit sense also helps with EDA Scan.

 The on-wrist EDA Scan app detects electrodermal activity—which may indicate your body’s response to stress—and reveals a graph in the Fitbit app to illuminate it.
 This is another health feature that is not available yet on the new Apple Watch Series 6.